 TL;DR: Key Takeaways for Finding NP Preceptors in Minneapolis

-• Professional networks trump cold outreach - the best clinical rotations are filled through established relationships that individual students struggle to access, making services like NPHub valuable for connecting with vetted qualified preceptors who actively seek motivated NP students to mentor.
+- Professional networks trump cold outreach — the best clinical rotations are filled through established relationships that individual students struggle to access, making services like NPHub valuable for connecting with vetted, qualified preceptors who actively seek motivated NP students to mentor.
+Creating a free NPHub account allows you to start this process without commitment and move forward with real placement options instead of unanswered emails.

 If you're staring at another rejection email from a Minneapolis clinic, you're experiencing what hundreds of nurse practitioner students across the Twin Cities face every semester.
-Without completing your clinical rotations, graduation remains out of reach, and every delayed semester means thousands more in tuition.
+Without completing your clinical rotations with an approved preceptor, graduation remains out of reach, and every delayed semester means thousands more in tuition.

-Minneapolis presents a complex landscape for NP students seeking clinical placements:
+Minneapolis presents a complex landscape for NP students seeking clinical placements and rotation opportunities:

 Opportunities: